Sparse Activity Detection in Multi-Cell Massive MIMO Exploiting Channel Large-Scale Fading: Quantization Design for Covariance Based Cooperative Detection

 In this subsection, we propose a novel quantization strategy in which each BS performs a local preliminary detection of nearby devices based on its local sample covariance matrix, then sends quantized detection results to the CU.
 This is more efficient than directly quantizing the sample covariance matrix.
 Specifically, each BS $b$ performs a local detection to estimate the activity indicators $a_{jn}$ based on $\hat{\boldsymbol\Sigma}_b$ by solving the following problem,

 which corresponds to maximizing the log-likelihood function $p(\mathbf{Y}_b|\mathbf{a}_1,\ldots,\mathbf{a}_B)$.
-Here, each BS $b$ detects the activity indictors of the devices not only in its own cell $b$ but also in nearby cells.
-In \eqref{eq.prob.multi.nolsf.q}, we consider that BS $b$ detects all the devices in the $B$ cells for simplicity.
-The number of the devices to be detected at BS $b$ can be adjustable depending on the BS-device distance in practice.
-Note that to perform the optimization in \eqref{eq.prob.multi.nolsf.q}, all the sequence matrices $\mathbf{S}_j, \forall j$ need to be known at each BS $b$, which can be accomplished by information exchange via the CU.
+In problem formulation \eqref{eq.prob.multi.nolsf.q}, we assume that BS $b$ detects all the devices in the $B$ cells for simplicity.
+However, due to computational complexity and communication overhead, each BS $b$ can typically only detect activities of limited number of devices in practice.
+For example, we can consider a scenario in which each BS only aims to detect the activity pattern of devices in its own cell and the devices in the immediate neighboring cells.
+This is a reasonable scenario since the interference from other non-neighboring cells is typically weak and can be incorporated into the noised term.
+We further note that to perform the optimization in \eqref{eq.prob.multi.nolsf.q}, all the sequence matrices $\mathbf{S}_j, \forall j$ need to be known at each BS $b$, which can be accomplished by information exchange via the CU.

 Similar to problem \eqref{eq.prob.single.lsf} for the single-cell case, problem \eqref{eq.prob.multi.nolsf.q} can be solved efficiently using the coordinate descent algorithm with closed-form solutions.
 We denote the results of \eqref{eq.prob.multi.nolsf.q} by $\hat{a}_{jn}^{b}, \forall j,n$, where superscript $b$ indicates that these estimates are obtained at BS $b$.
 We then quantize $\hat{a}_{jn}^{b}$ using a uniform scalar quantizer as follows